 When Will Text-to-911 Become Widely Available?

-- The Commission has encouraged 911 call centers to begin accepting texts as text providers develop text-to-911 capability.
-It is up to each 911 call center to decide whether and when to begin accepting texts.
-Some call centers have started to accept text messages already.
+- The Commission has encouraged PSAPs to begin accepting texts as text providers develop text-to-911 capability.
+It is up to each PSAP to decide whether and when to begin accepting texts.
+PSAPs currently accepting text messages are listed here .
 We expect that others will do so and that text-to-911 will become available in more areas over time.
 Information on best practices from public safety organizations and from PSAPs that have implemented text-to-911 is available here .

 Status of Text-to-911 Deployments